ankschoubey/old-blog/_posts/2022-11-13-v1-plugin-architecture.md

 ## Keep your product as lean as possible

-First hand features should also be plugins.
+For plugin architecture, the whole product should be made pluggable.
+That is even first party features should be developed as plugin.
+Which means there will be almost nothing in the core.

 You could have 2 interfaces for this.